-Rorie Parsons is one of our Post-Doctoral Research Associates working on the Plastics: Redefining Single-Use project.
+Rorie Parsons is one of our Post-Doctoral Research Associates working on Many Happy Returns.
+Before this he worked on Plastics: Redefining Single-Use project.

 Rorie is a Geographer with a research focus that is concerned with issues of sustainability and understanding social change.
 Particular interests involve a focus on everyday life, including mobility and consumption practices.
 He also has expertise in historical and archival research.

 Rorie’s role within the team will help to better understand the role of single-use plastics in everyday life and its importance in today’s society.